Karen O: Solo career

 Karen O was featured in the track "Cut Me Up" by Har Mar Superstar for the soundtrack to the 2005 horror film House of Wax.
 For the film Jackass Number Two, Karen O collaborated with electronic artist Peaches and Johnny Knoxville to record a track entitled "Backass"; for Jackass 3D, she covered Roger Alan Wade's "If You're Gonna Be Dumb" under the alternative title of "If You're Gonna Be Dumb, You Gotta Be Tough".
 In 2007, she also contributed vocals to a version of Bob Dylan's "Highway 61 Revisited" for the I'm Not There film soundtrack.
 She performed a short song at the end of the Tim and Eric Awesome Show, Great Job! episode "Brothers Cinco".
 She also performed the track "Strange Love" on the album Frankenweenie Unleashed!
 (Music Inspired by the Motion Picture).

-Karen O collaborated with Trent Reznor and Atticus Ross on a cover version of Led Zeppelin's "Immigrant Song" for the soundtrack to the 2011 film The Girl with the Dragon Tattoo, for which Reznor and Ross composed the score.

-Work with Spike Jonze

-Karen O and Spike Jonze teamed on a 2005 Adidas commercial, Hello Tomorrow, after Jonze had directed the video for the Yeah Yeah Yeahs' 2004 single "Y Control".

-Karen O composed all songs on the soundtrack of Jonze's 2009 film Where the Wild Things Are (except a cover of the Daniel Johnston song "Worried Shoes") with Carter Burwell.
-She is listed on the soundtrack as "Karen O and the Kids".
-The song "All Is Love", written by Karen O and Nick Zinner and included in this soundtrack, was nominated for Best Song Written for a Motion Picture, Television or Other Visual Media at the 2010 Grammy Awards.

-Karen O also contributed "The Moon Song" to Jonze's 2013 film Her, which was nominated for an Academy Award for Best Original Song.